Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 Being a Password-Based Encryptor, Jasypt requires a secret key (password) and a configured algorithm to encrypt/decrypt this configuration entry.
 This password can either be loaded into Tessera from file system or user input.
-For file system input, the location of this secret file needs to be set in Environment Variable `TESSERA_CONFIG_SECRET`
+For file system input, the location of this secret file needs to be set in environment variable `TESSERA_CONFIG_SECRET`

 If the database password is not wrapped inside `ENC()`, Tessera will simply treat it as a plain-text password however this approach is not recommended for production environments.